librenms/librenms/doc/Extensions/SNMP-Trap-Handler.md

 Good practice is to avoid `-m ALL` because then it will try to load all the MIBs in DIRLIST, which will typically fail (snmptrapd cannot load that many mibs).
-Better is to specify the exact MIB files defining the traps you are interested in, for example for LinkDown and LinkUp traps `-m IF-MIB`.
+Better is to specify the exact MIB files defining the traps you are interested in, for example for LinkDown and LinkUp as well as BGP traps, use `-m IF-MIB:BGP4-MIB`.
 Multiple files can be added, separated with `:`.

 If you want to test or store original TRAPS in log then: